nens/threedi-docs/source/d_schematisation_checker.rst

 - GeometryCheck
 - GeometryTypeCheck

+Apart from the general checks on the database data and structure there are more 3Di specific checks:

+- BankLevelCheck
+- CrossSectionShapeCheck
+- TimeSeriesCheck
+- Use0DFlowCheck
+- ConnectionNodes (not yet implemented)

 TypeCheck
 ---------
 Every cell in every table will be checked if the type of the entered value is correct.
 A cell is expected to either contain: